pleiadev24/transport-management/README.md

 Vehicle class has a fuel_efficiency attribute and a method calculate_fuel_consumption to model fuel efficiency.
 The emission_standard attribute represents the emission standard compliance of the vehicle.
 The calculate_emission method estimates emissions based on distance and emission standards.

+## Cardinality

+Vehicle and TransportManagementSystem: 1:many.
+One TransportManagementSystem can manage multiple vehicles.
+Route and TransportManagementSystem: 1:many.
+One TransportManagementSystem can manage multiple routes Vehicle and Route:
+There is no direct relationship between Vehicle and Route in the provided code.